andrew/ultimate-awesome/README.md

 - [awesome-revolt](https://github.com/revoltchat/awesome-revolt) - Collection of Revolt libraries, bots, clients and other cool stuff.
 - [awesome-platform-engineering](https://github.com/shospodarets/awesome-platform-engineering) - Curated list of tools and resources for Platform Engineering.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.
+- [awesome-forests](https://github.com/blutjens/awesome-forests) - 🌳 A curated list of ground-truth forest datasets for the machine learning and forestry community.
 - [awesome-cordova](https://github.com/busterc/awesome-cordova) - :iphone: A curated list of amazingly awesome Cordova libraries, resources and shiny things.
 - [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.
 - [awesome-nlp-polish](https://github.com/ksopyla/awesome-nlp-polish) - A curated list of resources dedicated to Natural Language Processing (NLP) in polish.
 Models, tools, datasets.